 For the Dependent Care Reimbursement Account, enrollment or changes must occur within 30 days after the second parent has returned to work or school full time.
 The IRS does not allow reimbursement for expenses incurred while either parent is not actively at work.
 If you are currently using the dependent care reimbursement program for another child, please contact the HRIC to discuss having your deductions stopped while on leave for the new baby as well as to restart the account once both parents are working or attending school full time.
 Remember, the 30 day enrollment or change period begins the date that the second parent returns to work.

 Your reimbursement account contribution amount can only be changed if there is a subsequent change in family circumstances or the amount of your daycare expense changes and the change requested is consistent with that change.
-Additionally, any amount greater than $500 left in the account at the end of the plan year is forfeited.
+Additionally, any amount greater than $500 left in the Health Care Reimbursement Account at the end of the plan year is forfeited.
 For these reasons, you may want to be conservative in estimating your anticipated expenses.

 I have an existing Reimbursement Account.
 What do I need to know?